LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 ### The use of docker-compose and why?

 Exactly!
 What is the problem?
 As such there is no problem, but it may arise if we do not program or develop it well in an integrated manner.
-Programming a component and managing it well reduce the time-to-production by a greater degree.
+Programming a component and managing it well reduces the time-to-production by a greater degree.

 > *I am not a great programmer; I am just a good programmer with great habits.*
 >
-> - Matin Fowler
+> - Martin Fowler

-While desiging and developing complicated systems where microservices are involved, integration and debugging becomes cumbersome.
+While designing and developing complicated systems where microservices are involved, integration and debugging becomes cumbersome.

 To ease it up docker-compose acts a friend.